-Start your fermentation low.
-I mean, like, really low.
-Alarmingly low—45°F (7°C) low.
-Don’t worry if it takes a while to get fermentation rolling (up to 48 hours), but the colder you start this one, the better off you’ll be, so chill your wort, refrigerate it to below 50°F (10°C), and then pitch and take it the rest of the way down, if you’re not there already.
-Once fermentation starts, wait 4–5 days and then start slowly raising the temperature by a degree or two per day, until you hit 60°F (15°C).
-If that seems high, it’s because it is—we want to ensure a thorough cleanup of any and all diacetyl and precursors.
-Once airlock activity stops, yank the beer and leave it at room temperature for 2 weeks before crashing.
-Don’t rush, stay cool, and finish warm, and you’ll get an excellent strong and dry lager.
+If there’s one thing you want to avoid here, it’s diacetyl, and the Bavarian Lager strain is prone to it.
+Diacetyl will make your beer seem slick and sweet, which is the antithesis of what we want here.
+However, this is nothing to worry about if we pay attention to time and temperature.
+Start your fermentation low—like, alarmingly low—as low as 45°F (7°C).
+Don’t worry if it takes a while to get fermentation rolling; the colder you start, the better off you’ll be.
+Chill your wort, refrigerate it below 50°F (10°C), then pitch and take the temperature the rest of the way down, if you’re not there already.
+Once fermentation starts, wait four or five days, then start slowly raising the temperature by a degree or two per day, until you hit 60°F (16°C).
+We want to ensure a thorough cleanup of all diacetyl and precursors.
+Once airlock activity stops, yank the beer and leave it at room temperature for two weeks before crashing.
+Don’t rush, start cool, and finish warm, and you’ll get an excellent strong, clean, and dry lager.

 A great bock is almost as much fun to smell as it is to drink—a luxurious grist showcase.
 You can take your time drinking it as well as making it—this one will keep in the fridge for a year or more.

 For my recipe, see Sauber Traditional Dunkles Bock.